88-degrees/Book-of-Changes/appendix03s1.md

 The best commentary on paragraph 32 is supplied by paragraphs 8-10 of Appendix VI.
 The 'Spirit' is that of 'God;' and this settles the meaning of tâo in paragraph 24, as being the course of nature, in which, according to the author, 'God worketh all in all.'

-<a name="fn_259"></a>[359:VI](#fr_259) Chapter VI, paragraphs 33-35, goes on further to celebrate the Yî as holding up the mirror to nature in all its operations and in its widest extent.
-The grandiloquent language, however, amounts only to this, that, when we have made ourselves acquainted with the phenomena of nature, we can, with a heated fancy, see some analogy to them in the changes of the diagrams and lines of the Yî book.
+<a name="fn_259"></a>[359:VI](#fr_259) Chapter VI, paragraphs 33-35, goes on further to celebrate the [**Yì**](https://en.wikipedia.org/wiki/I_Ching) as holding up the mirror to nature in all its operations and in its widest extent.
+The grandiloquent language, however, amounts only to this, that, when we have made ourselves acquainted with the phenomena of nature, we can, with a heated fancy, see some analogy to them in the changes of the diagrams and lines of the [**Yì**](https://en.wikipedia.org/wiki/I_Ching) book.

 [Qián(䷀)](e4b9beqian.md) and [Kūn(䷁)](e59da4kun.md) must be taken as the same names are understood in paragraph 3o above.

-'The Yî,' with which paragraph 33 begins, must be understood also at the commencement of paragraph 35.
+'The [**Yì**](https://en.wikipedia.org/wiki/I_Ching),' with which paragraph 33 begins, must be understood also at the commencement of paragraph 35.
 The character which I have translated by 'corresponds' throughout this last chapter, should not, it is observed, have stress laid upon it.
 [Zhū Xī](https://en.wikipedia.org/wiki/Zhu_Xi) says that it is simply equal to the 'there is a similarity' of paragraph 22.
 'The bright or active element' and 'the dark or inactive' are in the original, 'the yang and the yin.'
 The correspondence predicated between them and the sun and moon, the brightness and warmth of the one, and the paleness and coldness of the other, shows us how those names arose, and that it is foreign to the original concept of them to call them 'the male and female principles:'--with the last clause compare paragraphs 6-8.

-<a name="fn_260"></a>[360:VII](#fr_260) Chapter VII, paragraphs 36, 37, is understood to set forth how the sages embodied the teachings of the Yî in their character and conduct.
-But when it is said that 'it was by the Yî that they exalted their virtue and enlarged their sphere of occupation,' the meaning can only he that what they did in these directions was in harmony with the principles which they endeavoured to set forth in the symbols of the Yî.
+<a name="fn_260"></a>[360:VII](#fr_260) Chapter VII, paragraphs 36, 37, is understood to set forth how the sages embodied the teachings of the [**Yì**](https://en.wikipedia.org/wiki/I_Ching) in their character and conduct.
+But when it is said that 'it was by the [**Yì**](https://en.wikipedia.org/wiki/I_Ching) that they exalted their virtue and enlarged their sphere of occupation,' the meaning can only he that what they did in these directions was in harmony with the principles which they endeavoured to set forth in the symbols of the [**Yì**](https://en.wikipedia.org/wiki/I_Ching).

 'Their rules of conduct were solid,' in paragraph 36, is, literally, 'their rules were low.'
 To the height of heaven reached by the wisdom of the sages, the author opposes the low-lying earth, between which and their substantial practices and virtues he discovered some analogy.